bobtianqiwei/EKPHRASIS/README.md

-# EKPHRASIS - Generating Visual Aids for Graphic Design Education
+# EKPHRASIS – Generating Visual Aids for Graphic Design Education

-EKPHRASIS is an interactive educational system that helps students understand graphic design language—such as "visual harmony"—by generating concrete visual aids from their own compositions.
-Users create a composition on a digital canvas; the system then provides "less" and "more" effective examples (relative to the chosen criterion) so learners can compare and refine their intuition.
+EKPHRASIS is an interactive system that helps learners build intuition for graphic design vocabulary (e.g. “visual balance”) by creating compositions and receiving “less” and “more” effective examples from an ML model.
+Users draw on a canvas; the system shows reference images and supports multiple modes: **Visual Aids**, **Chess** (turn-based with a computer), **Test Model**, and **Label Data** for collecting training data.

-This repository accompanies the paper **"Generating Visual Aids to Help Students Understand Graphic Design with EKPHRASIS"** (CHI EA ’25).
+This repository accompanies the paper **“Generating Visual Aids to Help Students Understand Graphic Design with EKPHRASIS”** (CHI EA ’25).

 - **Paper (open access):** [https://doi.org/10.1145/3706599.3719807](https://doi.org/10.1145/3706599.3719807)

 ## Citation

-If you use or build on EKPHRASIS, please cite our paper:

 ```bibtex
 @inproceedings{wei2025generating,